-You should first consider clearing through UCAS who run a clearing service.
+The first point of action when thinking about what to do if you fail your A Levels is to consider clearing.
 Clearing is a service that aids universities in filling any course spaces they might still have available.
 It’s open to all students but usually students who use the service either haven’t got the grades they needed or changed their mind to the university or course they wanted to do / go to.

 Instead of seeing it as a negative you should see it as a great opportunity to apply for another course at your original university choice or a completely different university all together.